-When you do that, not only will it become easier for you to feel better about things that are difficult or stressful, but also about yourself and your abilities.
+When you do that, not only will it become easier for you to feel better about difficult or stressful things, but also about yourself and your abilities.
 You’ll start seeing opportunities instead of obstacles because chances are there are plenty of them out there waiting for someone who sees them!

 You can make this happen by making a daily gratitude list – write down three things each day that make your life better or happier.

-If you’re ready to start experiencing all of the benefits that come with practicing gratitude, then it’s time to make a change!
+If you’re ready to start experiencing all of the benefits of practicing gratitude, it’s time to make a change!
 You can start by adding a daily gratitude list to your routine.
 Write down three things each day that make your life better or happier.
-It might sound impossible at first, but when you start noticing all of the good in your life, it will become easier and more natural.
-And don’t forget to thank those people who have helped make your life better – they deserve it!
+It might sound impossible at first, but it will become easier and more natural when you start noticing all of the good in your life.
+And don’t forget to thank those who have helped improve your life – they deserve it!